KIRAN-KUMAR-K3/GitHub-Follow-Unfollow-Automation/README.md

 ```

 ## Contribution

 Contributions are welcome!
-Feel free to submit an issue or open a pull request if you'd like to improve the project.
+Feel free to submit an issue or open a pull request if you would like to improve this project.

 ## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.
+This project is licensed under the [MIT License](LICENSE).
+See the LICENSE file for more details.